What are offshore funds? Advantages and Disadvantages

-The simplest and straightforward answer to that question would be – Offshore Funds are open-ended investment schemes that invest in mutual funds, stocks, real estate assets, equities, fixed income securities, etc. in the overseas market.
+The simplest and straightforward answer to that question would be that offshore Funds are open-ended investment schemes that invest in mutual funds, stocks, real estate assets, equities, fixed-income securities, etc. in the overseas market.

 Understanding Offshore funds